apihug/apihug.com/docs/versions/002-milestone.md

 This milestone for the eventually SDK 1.0.0 release preparation;

+Since `2024-05-10`, this upgrade may introduce code broken!⚠️

 ## Rename  `cn_message` to `message2`

 Remove the support for  `cn_message` use the `message2` instead for the constant option;